JayVish/BostonRISE/README.md

 # Boston Rise Approximal Subgraph Isomorphsim Research

 Java code for finding approximate isomorphisms using the Twitter EgoNetworks.
+The code for graph generation and testing can be found under "Subgraph_Isomorphism_v2/src/main/java/org/research/Subgraph_Isomorphism/".

 ## Twitter Ego Network Extraction Utility (CLI)
 The ExtractTwitterEgo folder provides all the relevant files one needs to produce Twitter ego networks.
 The steps to produce files are as follows: